 The Aegis Trust campaigns to prevent genocide worldwide.
 Aegis activities include: research, policy, education, remembrance, awareness of genocide issues in the media and humanitarian support for victims of genocide.

-The Kigali Genocide Memorial is the final resting place for more than 250,000 victims of the Genocide in Rwanda.
+The Kigali Genocide Memorial is the final resting place for more than 250,000 victims of the Genocide against the Tutsi in Rwanda.
 It honours the memory of the more than one million Rwandans killed in 1994 through education and peace-building.

 SURF was established in the UK in 1997 to assist survivors of the genocide, and works through survivor led partner organisations in Rwanda to address the complex needs of survivors.
 SURF’s vision is a world where the rights and dignity of survivors are respected, its mission is to rebuild a sense of self and trust in humanity amongst survivors.
 Survivors Fund can provide resources on the Genocide against the Tutsi in Rwanda, and will try to provide speakers for events where possible.